-Broadcasting & Production: 938
+Broadcasting & Production: 864

-Magazines: 211
+Magazines: 163

-Film Production & Audiovisual Services 299
+Film Production & Audiovisual Services 315

-TOTAL: 1,448
+TOTAL: 1,342

-As of December 31, 2017, approximately 48% of permanent employees were unionized.
-TVA's labour relations were governed by 13 collective agreements.
-As of December 31, 2017, six collective agreements had come to term, covering about 82% of the Corporation's permanent unionized employees.
+As of December 31, 2018, approximately 48% of the Corporation's permanent employees were unionized.
+TVA's labour relations were governed by nine collective agreements.
+As of December 31, 2018, four collective agreements had come to term, covering about 21% of the Corporation's permanent unionized employees.

-On May 5, 2014, the Corporation and the union representing its employees signed a new collective agreement covering 68% of the Corporation's unionized employees.
-The agreement expired on December 31, 2016 and bargaining talks to renew it are under way.
+On October 31, 2018, the Corporation and the union representing its Montréal employees signed a new five-year term collective agreement covering approximately 71% of the Corporation's unionized permanent employees.
+The previous agreement was expired since December 31, 2016.